-H&H’s guide to the Royal Ascot dress code (yes you can wear a jumpsuit) - Horse & Hound
+Royal Ascot dress code: Horse & Hound's useful last-minute guide

 - Jackets and pashminas are allowed, however, the dress underneath still needs to comply with the Royal Enclosure dress code.

-- Trouser suits are welcome but should be full length and botht he material and colour should match.
+- Trouser suits are welcome but should be full length and both the material and colour should match.

-- For the first time, jump suits are also welcome, but they need to be full-length to the ankle and match the same strap regulations as dresses.
+- Jump suits are allowed, but they need to be full-length to the ankle and match the same strap regulations as dresses.

 - Hats should be worn, however, a headpiece that has a solid base of four inches (10cm) or more in diameter is allowed as an alternative.